Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/transaction/README.md

 The recovery manager can ensure this property by having each transaction keep its buffers pinned until the transaction completes.

 The flush-to-disk order is:
-1. Flush the update log to disk.
+1. Flush the update log record to disk.
-2. Flush the commit log to disk.
+2. Flush the commit log record to disk.
 3. Flush the update to disk.

 ### Quiescent Checkpointing
 1. Stop accepting new transactions.
 2. Wait for existing transactions to finish.
 3. Flush all modified buffers.
 4. Append a quiescent checkpoint record <CHECKPOINT> to the log and flush it to disk.
 5. Start accepting new transactions.

 A good time to write a quiescent checkpoint record is during system startup, after recovery has completed and before new transactions have begun.
 Since the recovery algorithm has just finished processing the log, the checkpoint record ensures that it will never need to examine those log records again.